lajos/boston-blender-character-modeling/README.md

 Make sure **Edge** selection mode is active.

-The loop cut tool is context sensitive, it will create new loops based on the orientation of the closest edge to the mouse cursor.
+The loop cut tool is context sensitive.
+It will create new loops based on the orientation of the closest edge to the mouse cursor.

 When the loop cut tool is active, the number of new loops can be adjusted by turning the mouse wheel.
 After clicking the **LMB**, the new edges can be moved, or to leave them in the center, hit the **ESC** key.